heera9331/my-os/notes/resources.md

 The Global Descriptor Table (GDT) is a data structure used by the x86 architecture to define memory segments and their access privileges.
 It's an essential part of memory management in protected mode.

+**FAT**

+The FAT (File Allocation Table) file system is a popular file system used in various operating systems, including older versions of Windows, as well as in some embedded systems like digital cameras and portable devices.
+It's known for its simplicity and compatibility across different platforms.